brandonhorst/elliptical/doc/basics/language.md

 }]
 ```

-The `words` property shows us a representation tarse's understanding of the
+The `words` property shows us a representation elliptical's understanding of the
 input.
 Note that the case has been fixed, and it is suggesting the string
 `"man"` as a completion to the input.
 Each `word` also contains an
 `input` property, which tells us whether it was a part of the original input,